 Turbulent Combustion Modeling

-Investigators: John Boerchers, Israel Bonilla, Trevor Fush, Hernando Maldonado Colman, Sydney Rzepka, Philip Satterthwaite, Michael Schroeder, Katie VanderKam, Michael Walker
+Investigators: John Boerchers, Israel Bonilla, Efe Eroz, Trevor Fush, Sydney Rzepka, Philip Satterthwaite, Michael Schroeder, Laura Thompson, Iris Ushizima Sabino, Katie VanderKam, Michael Walker, Matthew Yao

 In LES, the small flame length scales are not resolved and must be modeled.
 Our approach utilizes the notion of reduced-order manifolds to describe unresolved combustion processes.
 In a manifold-based approach, the high-dimensional thermochemical state is projected onto a low-dimensional manifold parameterized by a few variables.
 When history effects are unimportant, these manifolds can be computed a priori, tabulated, and accessed during LES calculations, leading to a substantial reduction in computational cost.
 When history effects are important, manifold-based approaches significantly simplify closure of the LES governing equations.
 Conventional manifold-based approaches have been confined a single asymptotic model of (adiabatic) combustion: premixed combustion, nonpremixed combustion, and homogeneous autoignition.
 Our primary efforts involve the development of more general manifolds for non-adiabatic multi-modal combustion.